Murzel/DynamicDNS/README.md

 # DynDNS

-This Pyhton-Code keep track of your public ip address.
+This Python-Code keep track of your public ip address.

 It will connect to your router through DynV2 protocol.
 After that, you see your new entries through the created txt file or by the webserver.